andresol/waterrower-a1-logger/README.md

 # waterrower-a1-logger

 Raspberry Pi 3 project for logging rowing on a WaterRower A1.
-It will track watt, pace, length, time and laps.
-If you own a heart rate ant plus stick it is also supported.
+It will track watt, pace, length, time, laps and heart rate (Needs ant plus stick).

+The most important feature is the route feature.
+One needs to select route before starting a row session.
-It now supports gpx.
-After a rowing session one can download the gpx file or even just push it to strava(beta).
+This route will be used as a template for the row sessiong.
+After a rowing session is done one can download the gpx file or even just push it to strava.
 ![web-gui](web-gui.png "Main Gui")

 ## Getting Started
 Obviously the WaterRower A1 is needed.
-I also recommend a 2 EL Wire Splitter Cable and a rasberry pi.
+I also recommend a 2 EL Wire Splitter Cable and a Rasberry Pi 3.
 Please connect the WaterRower A1 sensor to the Raspberry Pi 3.
-Connect the 2 EL Wire Splitter is to the GPID 4 and ground.
+Connect the 2 EL Wire Splitter is to the GPID 4 and ground on the RP3.
 Doesn't matter which way!
 This is a hacking project, and I am not I am not responsible for any damage caused by any problems that may arise!

 ![setup](setup.JPG "Setup")

 ## Prerequisites
 A Raspberry Pi 3 with wifi and running with nodejs.
 I use nodejs 9.4.
-Recommend also use of yarn.
+Recommend also use of yarn over npm.

 ## Installing
 ```